alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 For the second half of this topic, I'll focus on ways developers can reduce the time and cost associated with these steps, making for a more performant, enjoyable user experience as a result.

-To better illustrate the ideas, I'll walk through creating a simple SPA in ([mostly](#lit-section))\* vanilla JavaScript.
+To better illustrate the ideas, I've prepared a simple app in ([mostly](#lit-section))\* vanilla JavaScript.

-You can see the demo app <a href="https://vanilla-site-dzmkgredfp.now.sh/page-one" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you're here only for the performance tips.
+You can see the demo app <a href="https://vanilla-site-dzmkgredfp.now.sh/page-one" target="_blank">here</a>, or <a href="https://github.com/alephnode/vanilla-spa" target="_blank">view/clone the source on GitHub</a> and [skip the next section](#module-bundler) if you're here for the performance tips.

-Alright, let's get started!

-### Building the Site
+### Exploring the Site

-Before we can optimize the performance of a site, we need a site 😃.
-Luckily, I've prepared a basic project for us to work with.

-The <a href="https://github.com/alephnode/vanilla-spa" target="_blank">repository</a> for this app provides two examples: one basic site, and the same site optimized.
+The <a href="https://github.com/alephnode/vanilla-spa" target="_blank">repository</a> for this project provides two examples: one basic site and one optimized.
 Because the project is relatively straightforward (mostly Web Component declarations), I'll only walk through the core modules before explaining the optimization steps.

 The first module we'll look at is the base class from which all components, pages, and core app logic is derived.

-_Note: all examples from the first section will be taken from the /basic directory, if you're following along with the source code._

 _./basic/src/base/index.js:_